-Project Catalyst: State and Territory-Wide Transformation on Health, IPV, and Human Trafficking
+Project Catalyst: State-Wide Transformation on Health, IPV, and Human Trafficking

-Futures Without Violence is working with 3 states/territories participating in “Project Catalyst II: State and Territory Wide Transformation on Health, IPV, and Human Trafficking.
-This marks the fourth phase of a project focused on fostering intimate partner violence (IPV), human trafficking, and health leadership and collaboration at the U.S. state/territory level to improve the health and safety outcomes for survivors of IPV and human trafficking and to promote prevention.
-Three leadership teams from Colorado, Guam, and North Carolina consist of leaders from each state/territory’s Primary Care Association, Department of Health/Department of Human Services, and Domestic Violence Coalition are working to:
+Futures Without Violence is working with 3 states participating in “Project Catalyst III: State-Wide Transformation on Health, IPV, and Human Trafficking, from December 1, 2019-September 30, 2020.
+This marks the fifth phase of a project focused on fostering intimate partner violence (IPV), human trafficking, and health leadership and collaboration at the U.S. state level to improve the health and safety outcomes for survivors of IPV and human trafficking and to promote prevention.
+Three leadership teams from Georgia, Minnesota, and Ohio consist of leaders from each state’s Primary Care Association, Department of Health/Public Health, and Domestic Violence Coalition working to:

-- promote state/territory-level policy and systems changes that support an integrated and improved response to IPV and human trafficking in community health centers and to other needed services in domestic violence programs/community-based organizations.
+- promote state-level policy and systems changes that support an integrated and improved response to IPV and human trafficking in community health centers and to other needed services in domestic violence programs.

-- offer training and technical assistance to five community health centers and five domestic violence programs/community-based organizations (in each state/territory) that will partner with one another on trauma-informed practice transformation.
+- offer training and technical assistance to five community health centers and five domestic violence programs (in each state) that will partner with one another on trauma-informed practice transformation.

-Project Catalyst Phase II was preceded by Project Catalyst Phase I, which consisted of 5 state leadership teams.
+Project Catalyst Phase III was preceded by Project Catalyst Phase I and Project Catalyst Phase II, which consisted of 8 state/territory leadership teams in total.
 Prior to that, FUTURES provided technical assistance for the Improving Health Outcomes through Violence Prevention.

 Support for Project Catalyst from the ACF Family & Youth Services Bureau, the HRSA Office on Women’s Health, and the HRSA Bureau of Primary Health Care